ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 *   UNREF_FILES
     The value of- "# DB links minus # non-ignored files" should, in a sense, be zero.
-If a folder is ignored, but there are linked files within, then the value will be positive.
+However, if a folder is ignored, but there are linked files within, then the value will be positive.

 *   DUP_FILEPATHS